This problem assumes that students understand how to read bar graphs and tally charts.

 The problem challenges students to think logically about a familiar situation represented by data, and to draw reasonable conclusions.
 Students are encouraged to use everyday language to respond to mathematical ideas.

-Tony wanted to become a better speller so he kept a record of the time he spent learning his words each night.
-He also asked his mum to test him every day and keep a record of the words he got correct.
+Tony wants to become a better speller so he keeps a record of the time he spends learning his words each night.
+He also asks his mum to test him each day and he writes the number of words he gets correct.

 Look at the bar chart.
 What days did Tony do the most homework?

 Why do you think he did more homework on Thursday nights?